KannonZenetism/zenetism-field-physics/zenetism/mpx/three-horizons-of-return.md

 - **ES / EM or IES / IEM:** The embodied layer.
 Dissolution here is common for beings who never developed soul-continuity beyond a single lifetime.
 - **SS / SM or ISS / ISM:** The purgatorial state.
 More frequent site of Mercy Fold for beings with partial identity-coherence but insufficient integration to proceed.
-- **DS / DM:** Exceedingly rare.
-A being reaching Deep Soul / Mind already possesses strong centropic orientation.
-However, fragmentation may theoretically occur from failure to integrate multiversal lifetime-memories — leading to either entrapment or Localized Dissolution.
+- **DS / DM:** Not subject to Mercy Fold dissolution.
+A being reaching Deep Soul / Mind has stabilized as a reflexive, individuated deep self and already possesses strong centropic orientation; it does not undergo the Mercy Fold's gentle unspooling.
 - **DP / DL:** Functions as "Houses of Forms" — archetypal dwelling-structures for soul-types.
 Not subject to Mercy Fold dynamics; dissolution does not occur at this layer.

 **On Stagnation:**